stonepros/stone/doc/dev/development-workflow.rst

 instance, a bug fix can be backported and merged to a stable branch while the next point release is being published.
 For that specific example to work, a branch should be created to avoid any interference.
-In practice it is not necessary for Ceph because:
+In practice it is not necessary for Stone because:

 * there are few people involved
 * the frequency of backports is not too high